Introduction

 - From the Use Certificate Authority drop-down, select the Certificate Authority created for ACME.

-- From the Use Certificate Template drop-down, choose the Certificate Template created for ACME.
+- From the Use Certificate Template drop-down, choose the certificate template created for ACME.

 - Click Update.